 Pilot Mark Hitchcock obsessively checked weather reports, and when he found a flight window, he fueled up and started his rotors, while ground crews donned head and ear protection and readied for the drops.
 Using a lead and hook dangling 75 feet to the ground, the helicopter snatched each pile at a pick-up site, flew seven minutes due west, then radioed to staff on the ground at Stratton Pond to direct him towards the drop site.
 The materials landed, ground crews hopped into action like ants to clear each 700-pound pile from its narrow drop area, and the process began again.
 In two days Mark flew at least 50 trips into the five drop sites.

 I commend our field program staff and our caretakers, and the professionals at Maine Helicopters, all of whom helped the airlift go so smoothly.
 Two days, 50 flights, and 18 tons of materials cost $24,000 — which breaks down to 66 cents per pound, not bad given the rates of shipping and handling these days.
 And, had we deployed volunteers to pack-in the materials by hand, it would have taken nearly the entire summer.
 Materials for a single new privy build take an estimated 95 person-trips to move from a trailhead to a site, and some of these pack-ins would have been over three miles of hard hiking.
 By maximizing the number of sites and projects covered by a single airlift, we saved time and money for our construction crews and volunteers.
 Any way you look at it, the airlift (four privies, two shelters, tent platforms and roofing materials) was a no brainer.
+Support from our partners at the ATC, Green Mountain National Forest, and National Forest Foundation were essential in helping to get this work completed.

 Where Are They Now?